apollographql/apollo/docs/source/references/apollo-engine.md

 description: Account management, data privacy, GDPR compliance, and other information about Apollo Engine
 ---

 [Apollo Engine](https://engine.apollographql.com/) is our cloud service for schema management and performance metrics monitoring.
 Its foundation is built on two types of data input from servers: publishing schema introspections and sending traces of request execution.
-From those two data inputs we can provide rich schema usage insights, schema history management, schema change valiation, query usage insights, and more.
+From those two data inputs we can provide rich schema usage insights, schema history management, schema change validation, query usage insights, and more.

-Engine's core schema management features are all availble in an unlimited capacity for free, and always will be.
+Engine's core schema management features are all available in an unlimited capacity for free, and always will be.
 Engine's advanced features, like resolver-level query tracing, longer data retention, and third-party integrations are available with subscriptions to the Apollo Team plan.

 More information on pricing and billing can be found [here](https://www.apollographql.com/plans/).
 <!-- You can get started with Engine using any GraphQL server by visiting our setup guide [here](/docs/references/setup-analytics.html). -->